Drabble/TWEB-Labo2-Poll/README.md

 The structure of the front-end has been generated using the [AngularJS 1](https://angularjs.org) application generator [angm](https://github.com/newaeonweb/generator-angm) version 0.0.1.
 The application's navigation relies on the [UI-Router](https://github.com/angular-ui/ui-router) framework.

+We used NodeJS, Express.js and passport.js for our REST backend.

 We used [NPM](https://www.npmjs.com/) for the back-end dependencies and [Bower](https://bower.io/) for the front-end dependencies.

 We use [Grunt](http://gruntjs.com/) for building the webapp.
 Only one task is defined for the moment: `grunt dev`.
 It allows dependency injection in the index.ejs file, less files compilation, live reload, uglify...